-Restore points (BETA)
+Restore points (Enterprise)

-With isEazy Enterprise accounts now you can recover backups of previous versions of your projects with the restore points functionality.
+With isEazy Author Enterprise accounts now you can recover backups of previous versions of your projects with the restore points functionality.

 There are two types of restore points:

 - Suggested restore points: automatically created when a certain number of actions is performed or when your project is published.
 They are erased over time.

 - Manually created restore points: users can save the project at the point they are in or save a suggested restore point that for whatever reason is interesting for them.